logicly-au/pmhc-mds-user-documentation/doc/faqs/system/yes-phn.rst

 This error occurs when you are uploading and Excel spreadsheet.
-The worksheet names need to exactly match the name in the 'Excel worksheet name' column of the 'Summary of files to upload' table at `Files or worksheets to upload <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/upload-specification.html#files-or-worksheets-to-upload>`_.
+The worksheet names need to exactly match the name in the 'Excel worksheet name' column of the 'Summary of files to upload' table at `YES-PHN files or worksheets to upload <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/upload-specification.html#files-or-worksheets-to-upload>`_.
 If all the required worksheets are not present you will receive the error above.

 .. _yes-phn-upload_invalid_column_error: